stuartlynne/qlmux_proxy/README.md

 Incoming jobs are accepted on the specified port and forwarded to port 9100 on one of the associated printers.

 The incoming label print jobs are multiplexed across any working printers in the primary list.
 If non of the printers in the primary list are working the backup printer is used.
+Backup printers are only used when all primary printers are in an error mode.

 The binary data (typically under 100 kbytes) is kept in memory until it can be delivered.
 The intended design is for about a half dozen printers with a load of about one label per second per printer maximum.